Zincirli, Turkey, 2008. Photo by E. Struble.

 Rendering and reconstruction by Travis Saul, 2014.

-OIM A12640, A17345, box, probably for spices or condiments, much like the one represented on the stela of Katamuwa.
+Cylindrical box with lid, probably for spices or condiments, much like the one represented on the Stele of Katamuwa.
 Steatite, Chatal Huyuk and Tell Judidadah, Turkey, 9th-7th c.
-BC.
+BC (OIM A12640, A17345).
 Photo by Anna R. Ressman.

-OIM E19955, stela with hieroglyphic text asking the living to leave food or to say prayers evoking food for a deceased man and his wife.
-Egypt, ca. 2219-1995 BC.
+Stele with hieroglyphic text asking the living to leave food or to say prayers evoking food for a deceased man and his wife.
+Egypt, ca. 2219-1995 BC (OIM E19955).
 Photo by Anna R. Ressman.

-OIM C5677, cast of the Katamuwa Stele.
+Cast of the Katamuwa Stele, now on display in the Special Exhibit (OIM C5677).
 Photo by Anna R. Ressman.
 Cast by Gary Staab.

 April 8, 2014 through January 4, 2015

 All cultures across time have tried to honor and commemorate their dead.
 The exhibit In Remembrance of Me: Feasting with the Dead in the Ancient Middle East, shows how the living cared for the dead and how the ancients conceptualized the idea of the human soul in ancient Mesopotamia, Egypt, and the Levant.